AdaCore/learn/intro_to_ada.rst

         null;  --  When a subprogram is empty, null statement is mandatory end Main;

-Ada's if expression looks amazing, to be honest - and almost exactly like the if statement.
-There are a few differences that stems from the fact that it is an expression:
+Ada's if expression are similar to if statements.
+However, there are a few differences that stems from the fact that it is an expression:

-.. gusthoff: Again, this sounds too informal.
-It might be "amazing" to us, but I'd rather refrain from giving an opinion here.

 -  All branches' expressions must be of the same type
 -  An else branch is mandatory.